-- 3. The College will enhance and expand both currently supported and proposed interdisciplinary minors and majors in several areas, including Africana Studies, American Studies, Asian Studies, Catholic Studies, Computational Sciences, Environmental Studies, Latin American Studies, Legal Studies, Medieval Studies, Middle East Peace Studies and Women's Studies; it will also support and expand linked theme courses across the disciplines and team-teaching. - a.
+- 3. The College will enhance and expand both currently supported and proposed interdisciplinary minors and majors in several areas, including Africana Studies, American Studies, Asian Studies, Catholic Studies, Computational Sciences, Environmental Studies, Latin American Studies, Medieval Studies, and Women's Studies; it will also support and expand linked theme courses across the disciplines and team-teaching. - a.
 Create a corridor in Marquette, once Admissions moves over to Thomas Hall, for academic programs, and especially for those academic programs that are University-wide or cross the undergraduate colleges.
-These programs would include most of the interdisciplinary programs, such as American Studies, Catholic Studies, Film Studies, Asian Studies, Environmental Studies, Medieval Studies, Legal Studies and others.
+These programs would include most of the interdisciplinary programs, such as American Studies,

+Catholic Studies, Film Studies, Asian Studies, Environmental Studies, Medieval Studies, Legal Studies and others.
 This concentration of interdisciplinary studies would provide a physical space so that students know where to go (rather than trying to discover where the current director is housed).
 It would also provide for an administrative assistant who could support the programs.
+Position and office for administrative assistant currently under consideration.
+An office for interdisciplinary programs to be placed in Marquette for this administrative assistant is in the current architectural plans.